First Day of School

 As part of this partnership with us, you, parents have responsibilities as well: to cooperate with school personnel when your daughter is being disciplined; to work respectfully with school personnel over disagreements in schedules, academic performance, rehearsals, practice and playing time, parking and traffic control; to monitor the use of your home as a healthy gathering place for young people when appropriate; to participate with the school in the spiritual, moral formation of our students in all endeavors: academic, athletic, co-curricular, and Campus Ministry events.

 The school expects parents/guardians to model the standards of respectful and courteous behavior in their communications with others at the school.
-The school reserves the right to suspend, expel, or otherwise remove a student from the school, or decline to re-enroll the student, if the President and/or Principals deem the actions of the student’s parents/guardians are not in line with our mission, are inappropriate or disrespectful, or impede the school’s ability to meet our educational objectives.
+The school reserves the right to suspend, expel, or otherwise remove a student from the school, or decline to re-enroll the student, if the President and/or Vice Principals deem the actions of the student’s parents/guardians are not in line with our mission, are inappropriate or disrespectful, or impede the school’s ability to meet our educational objectives.

 It’s a pleasure and an honor to partner with you, the parents, as primary educators.
 It’s a challenging world that awaits our students when they leave; let us together make sure that they are up to the challenges for college and beyond.

 As stated in our Student Handbook, students must have hair that is a natural color.
-Hair that is green, blue, pink, purple, etc. is not permitted at school.
+Hair that is green, blue, pink, purple, etc., is not permitted at school.
 As we approach the start of the school year, please take some time to ensure that your student’s hair is a school-appropriate color.

 Transportation